SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/01-custom-select.md

 );
 ```

-## Select Some Attributes Only
+## Select Partial Attributes

-Use `select_only` and `column` methods together to select only the attributes you want.
+Clear the default selection by calling the `select_only` method.
+Then, you can select some of the attributes or custom expressions afterwards.

 ```rust
 // Selecting the name column only